marcdhi/harveeco/README.md

 ## Project Idea

-To improve the lives of Indian farmers by leveraging blockchain technology and machine learning.
+To improve the lives of Indian farmers by leveraging `Blockchain Technology`, `Machine Learning` and `Internet of Things`.

 Indian farmers face numerous challenges, including:
 * Unpredictable crop yields: Farmers often lack access to accurate information about weather, market conditions, and optimal crops for their land.